ArcanaFramework/arcana/docs/source/data_model.rst

 Data Model
 ==========

-Arcana handles all workflow inputs and outputs to file/network, making pipeline implementations transportable between storage systems and allowing workflow designers to focus on the analysis being implemented rather than menial details.
+Arcana handles all workflow inputs and outputs to file or network locations.
-To manage this, Arcana contains a rich and flexible data model consisting of ``DataStore``, ``Dataset``, ``DataDimension``, ``DataNode``, ``DataColumn``, and ``DataItem`` classes and sub-classes customised for different data types and storage systems.
+To manage these interactions, Arcana contains a rich and flexible object model.
+They key classes of Arcana's data model are:

+* :class:`arcana.core.data.store.DataStore` - abstraction of the storage system/format, which is sub-classed for different storage systems/formats
+* :class:`arcana.core.data.set.Dataset` - Encapsulates a set of data to be analysed, e.g. XNAT project or BIDS dataset
+* :class:`arcana.core.data.dimensions.DataDimensions` - Defines the repetitive structure of a class of datasets, i.e. do the datasets contain a consistent of measurements for each subject/time-point or rather each weather-station/day
+* :class:`arcana.core.data.node.DataNode` - a set of measurements that are repeated in the dataset, e.g. imaging session
+* :class:`arcana.core.data.column.DataColumn` - a single type of measurement repeated across the dataset
+* :class:`arcana.core.data.item.DataItem` - a single measurement, e.g. T1-weighted MRI scan, humidity

 Stores
 ------